 A record of personal development and experience is becoming mandatory for all doctors.
-It provides evidence that training has taken place and allows the GP trainee to reflect on a range of learning opportunities.
+It provides evidence that training has taken place and allows the postgraduate doctor in training to reflect on a range of learning opportunities.
 The WBPA is defined as the evaluation of a doctor’s progress in their performance over time, in those areas of professional practice best tested in the workplace.

 Many tools will be completed on-line without the contributor having to enter the ePortfolio.
 Writing to many parts of the ePortfolio will be limited to the trainer or educational supervisor.
-The personal section of the ePortfolio will be hidden to all except the GP trainee.
+The personal section of the ePortfolio will be hidden to all except the postgraduate doctor in training.

 The ePortfolio will carry the evidence that is considered at interim and final reviews.
-Trainees who pass WPBA at final review and also have a pass in the AKT and RCA will be eligible to apply for certification of completion of training (CCT), inclusion in the General Medical Council’s GP Register and membership of the Royal College of General Practitioners.
+Postgraduate doctors in training who pass WPBA at final review and also have a pass in the AKT and RCA will be eligible to apply for certification of completion of training (CCT), inclusion in the General Medical Council’s GP Register and membership of the Royal College of General Practitioners.